theHamdiz/dbx/README.md

 ## CRUD Operations

-Although ozzo-dbx is not an ORM, it does provide a very convenient way to do typical CRUD (Create, Read, Update, Delete) operations without the need of writing plain SQL statements.
+Although `dbx` is not an ORM, it does provide a very convenient way to do typical CRUD (Create, Read, Update, Delete) operations without the need of writing plain SQL statements.

 To use the CRUD feature, first define a struct type for a table.
 By default, a struct is associated with a table